TosbackCgusBridge-Bot/CGUs-versions/Blizzard/Terms of Service.md

 Blizzard End User License Agreement

-LAST REVISED June 1, 2018
+LAST REVISED October 9, 2020

 **IMPORTANT NOTICE:**

-**THIS VERSION OF THE BLIZZARD END USER LICENSE AGREEMENT WILL BECOME EFFECTIVE ON June 21, 2018.**
+**THIS VERSION OF THE BLIZZARD END USER LICENSE AGREEMENT WILL BECOME EFFECTIVE ON OCTOBER 9, 2020.**

 **YOU SHOULD CAREFULLY READ THIS AGREEMENT (THE “AGREEMENT”) BEFORE INSTALLING OR USING BLIZZARD’S ONLINE GAMING PLATFORM.
 IF YOU DO NOT AGREE WITH ALL OF THE TERMS OF THIS AGREEMENT, YOU MAY NOT INSTALL OR OTHERWISE ACCESS THE PLATFORM.**